User37som/libbitcoin/bx-input-sign.md

                      transaction is read from STDIN.
 ```
 ### Example 1
-one input, one output, standard prevout script, `sign_type` all
+one input, one output, standard prevout script, --sign_type all

 Start with one **input** point and one **output** point as follows.
 ```